arcangelo7/ansible-omarchy-arcangelo/README.md

 ## Omarchy compliance

 This configuration:
-- Does not remove critical packages (Hyprland, Neovim, Alacritty, Chromium)
+- Does not remove critical packages (Hyprland, Neovim, Ghostty, Chromium)
 - Does not modify essential keybindings
 - Does not touch critical Omarchy configurations